AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry.md

 And then a voice from no where echoed in the room.
 "Who are you?"
 I turned to look and I saw the largest pair of ice blue eyes smiling back at me.
 I shook my head, I couldn't find my name, but it didn't matter so I asked, "Who are you?"

-He shrugged.
+He thought about it then shrugged.
 "Can I play with you?"

 "Sure."
-I handed him a block and we started building towers that all spelled out the word monster over and over again.
+I handed him a block and we started building towers with blocks that spelled out the word 'monster'.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxNjkxOTQ4OCwtMTEzODE4MzE2MSwtND
+eyJoaXN0b3J5IjpbODgzNTA4NzQ2LC0xMTM4MTgzMTYxLC00Nz
-c3NzUxNDM3LC0xMDQ0MTMzNjMxLC00NDkzODUwOTcsLTEwOTY3
+c3NTE0MzcsLTEwNDQxMzM2MzEsLTQ0OTM4NTA5NywtMTA5Njcy
-MjI0NTJdfQ==
+MjQ1Ml19
 -->